Tilt Table Test for Children

 - The provider will stop the test if your child's blood pressure drops.
 If it does not drop, the provider will end the test after watching your child's blood pressure and heart rhythm for a while.

-What happens after a tilt table test?
+What happens after a tilt table test for a child?

 Your child may feel tired and nauseated for a while after the test.
 He or she will be watched for about 30 to 60 minutes.
 You healthcare provider may give you specific instructions.
 Test results are available in a few days.